sketchytech/Aldwych_JSON_Swift/README.md

 # Iolcos
-JSON parser for Swift - for parsing and re-constituting of parsed data
+JSON parser for Swift - for parsing and re-constituting of parsed data.

+The name of this repository follows the logic of many other JSON repositories that the name should be derived from some connection to Jason, the Greek mythological hero.
+Iolcos was Jason's starting point in the myth of the Golden Fleece, and this JSON parser is a new starting point for the parsing of JSON in Swift.

+The parser is capable of handling JSON that has been loaded as NSData and which follows an array or string : value dictionary format.
+(In other words standard JSON.)
 #How to
 The code requires the latest Xcode 6.3 Beta installed with Swift 1.2